Where ABZÛ been all our lives? That’s what we thought this aquatic indie gem from Giant Squid Studios.

-Released in 2016 on the PS4, Steam, and Xbox One, this single player adventure takes you deep into the depths of a beautifully realised oceanic world.
+Released in 2016 on the PS4, Steam, and Xbox One, this single-player adventure takes you deep into the depths of a beautifully realised oceanic world.

-Now if there are still people out there who think video games are “for kids” (and there are plenty of people with this limited mindset), ABZÛ is a perfect example of how many video games can achieve high artistic values.
+Now, if there are still people out there who think video games are “for kids” (and there are plenty of people with this limited mindset), ABZÛ is a perfect example of how video games can achieve high artistic values.

 "The experience draws inspiration from the deep innate narrative that we all carry within our subconscious."

 So this sort of elegance, in which you’re actively involved (even if it is only steering your protagonist through the frame) is highly absorbing.

 It’s like diving into a movie at times, replete with a cinematic scope that’ll move you and leave you positively thrilled.
 So obtain and enjoy.
 Or else.

 Games as Art

-All of the above begs the question – is video game art?
+All of the above begs the question—are video games art?
 Well, it depends on what you play, really.
 It’s the same as anything.
 Some paintings are rubbish.

 Certainly one of the most emotive modern big blockbuster games remains the epic Nintendo classic Zelda: Breath of the Wild.